-The below Frequently Asked Questions (FAQs) have been compiled with the November 3, 2015 Constitutional Amendment Election in mind.
+The below Frequently Asked Questions (FAQs) have been compiled with the March 1, 2016 Primary Election in mind.
 We hope that you will take a moment to review these pages, as you may find the answers to your questions.
 We encourage you to explore our website for more detailed information on elections and voting in Texas.
 We hope you find this useful, and we appreciate this opportunity to serve you.
 Note: We have grouped questions and answers in categories and provided links to additional information when needed.

 Provisional voting is designed to allow a voter whose name does not appear on the list of registered voters due to an administrative error to vote.
 The provisional voting process involves an affidavit that (1) the voter must complete stating the reasons he or she is qualified to vote; and (2) is used if the voter’s registration cannot be verified by the polling place election officials OR does not present one of the acceptable forms of photo ID.